yusuke-hata/yusuke-hata.github.io/README.md

 # yusuke-hata.github.io
-This site is built with github pages
+This site is hosted on github pages